ZiyanaazT/curdapp/README.md

 # curdapp
-i develop this web site by Reactjs
+i have joinded this repo